KxSystems/docs/docs/basics/variadic.md

 ## Projection

-Variadic iterables do not project unless the omitted argument/s are specified as nulls in the argument list.
+Variadic values do not project unless the omitted argument/s are specified as nulls in the argument list.

-To project a variadic iterable as a unary, use a 2-item argument list to resolve the binary form.
+To project a variadic value as a unary, use a 2-item argument list to resolve the binary form.

 ```q
 q)g:+/[100;]       / 2-item argument list resolves the binary form